Pedro-Beirao/cookie_clicker-bot/README.md

 ___

 At first I tried using pyautogui, but is was too slow, so I ended up using pynput.

+When you start the script, you will have 5 seconds to put your mouse on the cookie.
+It will then click as fast as it can.

+Press ESC to exit.

 ## Install